Prunus serrula (Tibetan cherry, birch-bark tree, ornamental cherry)

 Description and Growing Information

-General DescriptionThis is a deciduous, medium-sized tree which has dark green leaves with finely serrated margins that turn an unimpressive yellow in the autumn.
-The bark is somewhat rough copper-red shiny, and exfoliating bark.
+General DescriptionThis is a deciduous, medium-sized tree which has dark green leaves with finely serrated margins, that turn an unimpressive yellow in the autumn.
+The bark is a somewhat rough, copper-red shiny, and exfoliating bark.
 It has clusters of 1 to 3 white flowers with plentiful stamens that surface simultaneously with the leaves in spring.

-ID CharacteristicThe unmistakable glistening red-brown, exfoliating bark.
-The deep green lustrous leaves with identifiable finely serrated margins.
-The distinct small white flowers cluster of 1-3’s and little red drupe fruit.
+ID CharacteristicThe unmistakable glistening red-brown, and exfoliating bark.
+The deep green lustrous leaves with identifiable, finely serrated margins.
+The distinct small white flowers cluster of 1-3 and little red drupe fruit.

 ShapeIt is a small tree which is round, oval to pyramidal in shape.
 Commonly trained into multi-stemmed specimens.

-LandscapeThis tree is best used in massing with understory plants that have colourful stems or bark such as Cornus sanguinea ‘Midwinter Fire’.
-Its glowing exfoliating red bark is well suited as winter interest in the back or borders in cottage and courtyard gardens while keeping the trunk well exposed to display its main ornamental feature.
-Although tolerant of most soils, it is not suggested for park planting due to the plants’ toxicity to common pets like dogs and cats.
+LandscapeThis tree is best used in massing with understory plants that have colourful stems or bark, such as Cornus sanguinea ‘Midwinter Fire’.
+Its glowing, exfoliating red bark is well suited as winter interest in the back or borders of cottage and courtyard gardens, while keeping the trunk well exposed to display its main ornamental feature.
+Although tolerant of most soils, it is not suggested for park planting due to the plants toxicity to common pets like dogs and cats.
 This specimen also provides multi-season value because of its white clusters of flowers and cherry-like fruit.

 PropagationThis tree can be successfully propagated as softwood cuttings in early spring if bottom heat is applied.
 If growing from seed, it requires 2-3 months of cold stratification and the process of germination can take up to 18 months.
 Plan to keep the plant in a greenhouse for its first winter, then proceed to plant them in late spring the following year.